openebs/zfs-localpv/docs/quickstart.md

 provisioner: zfs.csi.openebs.io
 ```

-Here please note that we are providing `volblocksize` instead of `recordsize` since we will create a ZVOL, for which we can choose the blocksize with which we want to create the block device.
-Here, please note that for ZFS, volblocksize should be power of 2.
+Here, `volblocksize` is specified instead of `recordsize` since a ZVOL is created, and we can define the block size for the block device.
+Note that for ZFS, `volblocksize` must be a power of 2.

-##### ZFS as FsType
+#### ZFS as `fstype`

-In case if we provide "zfs" as the fstype, the ZFS driver will create ZFS DATASET in the ZFS Pool, which is the ZFS filesystem.
-Here, there will not be any extra layer between application and storage, and applications can get the optimal performance.
+If `fstype` is set to `zfs`, the ZFS driver will create a ZFS dataset within the ZFS pool, acting as a native ZFS filesystem.
+In this case, no extra layer exists between the application and storage, allowing for optimal performance.

-The sample storage class for ZFS fstype is provided below :
+##### Example: Storage Class for `zfs`

 ```yaml
 apiVersion: storage.k8s.io/v1